alvpickmans/Dynamo-Dev-Starter-Kit/README.md

 - **DynamoDev.ExplicitNodes**: Contains the template to deploy a Dynamo package with nodes requiring UI customization.
 - **DynamoDev.ViewExtension**: Contains the template to deploy a Dynamo ViewExtension.

-On debugging, another instance of Visual Studion will open and the extension can be used.
+On debugging, another instance of Visual Studio will open and the extension can be used.
 On Release configuration mode, after being built the corresponding files will be copied to the `/dist` folder.

 ## License